signor-molevol/Dmel-Spoink/consensus-sequence/ric/ori2insertions.md

         bedtools getfasta -s -fi "$fasta_file" -bed "$bed_file" -fo "$output_fasta"
     done

+Concatenate the fasta files together.

     cat /Volumes/Temp1/simulans-old-strains/Dmel-spoink/consensus/RM-out/fasta/*.fasta > /Volumes/Temp1/simulans-old-strains/Dmel-spoink/consensus/MSA/spoink-Dmel.fasta

+Perform multiple sequence alignment using MUSCLE.

     muscle -in /Volumes/Temp1/simulans-old-strains/Dmel-spoink/consensus/MSA/spoink-Dmel.fasta -out /Volumes/Temp1/simulans-old-strains/Dmel-spoink/consensus/MSA/spoink.MSA

+Use the python script `MSA2consensus.py` to extract the consensus sequence from the MSA.
+The script is calculating the base counts for each position in the sequence and write the most common in the consensus.
+If “-” is the most common hit (meaning that some sequences are missing that base), the script is checking if there are more sequences with a base or without, and then assigning either the most common base (first case) or not writing anything (second case).

     python /Volumes/Temp1/simulans-old-strains/Dmel-spoink/consensus/MSA2consensus.py /Volumes/Temp1/simulans-old-strains/Dmel-spoink/consensus/MSA/spoink.MSA /Volumes/Temp1/simulans-old-strains/Dmel-spoink/consensus/MSA/spoink-consensus-dmel.fasta